 Students who are accepted come from a variety of cultures, backgrounds, and interests.
 Some Explainers are knowledgeable in the sciences while others may display strong public relations skills.
-The program directors look for students who have a spark for learning new things and a desire to work with people.
+The Program Director looks for students who have a spark for learning new things and a desire to work with people.

 The High School Explainer Program welcomes all high school-aged students, including students that attend alternative schools.
 To be eligible to apply, students in alternative education programs must intend to attain a GED or take the High School Proficiency Exam.
 The program does not represent itself as a rehabilitation center for high school dropouts, but it has consistently demonstrated its capacity to kindle interest and enthusiasm for learning where normal channels have failed.
 We believe that the Explainer experience can have a deep, formative impact on a student’s personal development.